 First of all, congratulations on deciding to face your fears!
 That is an incredibly challenging thing to do and one of the most amazing things to watch for us as your instructors.
 We have helped many new divers work through their personal challenges.
 We recommend considering the private Open Water class.
 In a one-on-one environment, the instructor can focus all of his or her attention on working through your dive skills to ensure mastery learning.
 Is SCUBA Diving dangerous?

 SCUBA Diving does have inherent risks.
-We spend many hours covering how to dive safely recreationally to teach you how to dive in the safe manner than thousands of divers use every year.
+We spend many hours covering how to dive recreationally to teach you how to dive in the safe manner that thousands of divers, all over the world, use every year.
 What about sharks?

 We have many native sharks in San Diego, but they're probably not the ones you're thinking of.
 The sharks we most commonly encounter are small, bottom-feeder sharks that are terrified of us.
 As a diver, you will learn how much of a challenge it is to find sharks underwater.
 Is the water much colder in the winter?

 This is a pretty common misconception, but water temperature varies much less drastically than land temperatures in the San Diego area.
 While there are fluctuations and the winter is usually a little colder, we wear 7mm thick wetsuits to keep us comfortable year-round.I have a particular health condition that I am concerned about.
 Can I SCUBA dive?